yamaimo-illus/typespec-to-zod/README.md

 ## Supported TypeSpec Decorators

-The following TypeSpec decorators are transformed into equivalent Zod constraints.
+These decorators in TypeSpec can be converted to specific constraints in Zod schemas:

 | TypeSpec Decorator  | Zod Type Conversion |
 |---------------------|---------------------|